23 Free Things To Do Indoors in New Jersey: Free Places To Play Indoors on Cold and Rainy Days

 1. Barnes & Noble – Multiple Locations

-Multi-level stores in Clifton and Edison have huge children's sections, and outposts in Clark, Hackensack, and Livingston have train tables to keep little hands occupied while you sip a latte.
+Multi-level stores in Clifton and Edison have huge children's sections, and outposts in Bridgewater and Livingston have frequent storytime and kids' events to keep little hands occupied while you sip a latte.
 Check the website for weekly story times and events.
+Beware that these stores have pretty robust toy sections, so you may need to set expectations about what you will (and won't) be buying before you enter the store.

 2. Apple Store – Bridgewater, Lawrence Township, Secaucus

-Check the daily schedule and take a free kids' workshop on topics like "Make a Theme Song," "Code Your First App," or "Make an Emoji."
+Check the daily schedule and take a free kids' workshop on topics like "Make a Theme Song," "Code Your First App," or "Draw a Scene."

 3. IKEA – Elizabeth and Paramus

 Mega-stores may not be the first place you think of for passing a calm hour, but Ikea is in a league of its own.
 The Swedish home emporium's popular Småland has supervised play spaces with ball pits, and there's plenty more to keep kids engaged.
 Roam the store and let kids explore the bunk beds, tents, mini-tables, and toys scattered throughout the furniture displays.
-Follow it up with a healthy, kid-friendly lunch in the cafe.
+Visitors can enjoy the service for 30 minutes, but you can get an extra 30 minutes if you're a member.
+Follow up your play session with a healthy, kid-friendly lunch in the cafe.
 The Elizabeth location is near Newark Airport, so take-offs and landings may add some excitement to your outing.

 4. Indigo Bookstore – Short Hills